Mississippi State Penitentiary: Education

-In 1969 the State of Mississippi passed a law written by Ruleville-based state senator Robert L. Crook that allowed Parchman employees to use up to $60 ($ when adjusted for inflation) every month to pay for educational costs for their children.
+In 1969, the State of Mississippi passed a law written by Ruleville-based state senator Robert L. Crook that allowed Parchman employees to use up to $60 ($ when adjusted for inflation) every month to pay for educational costs for their children.
 As a result some Parchman employees sent their children to North Sunflower Academy, and the State of Mississippi used general support funds to pay for some of North Sunflower Academy's transportation costs, including school buses, bus drivers, and gasoline.
-According to a circa November 1974 Delta Democrat Times article, the State of Mississippi spent over $250,000 ($ when adjusted for inflation) in tuition costs and thousands of dollars in transportation costs for North Sunflower.
+According to a Delta Democrat Times article (circa November 1974), the State of Mississippi spent over $250,000 ($ when adjusted for inflation) in tuition costs and thousands of dollars in transportation costs for North Sunflower.
 By that time nobody had legally challenged that law in court.
-Constance Curry, author of Silver Rights, stated that it was legal under Mississippi law but may have been unconstitutional under U.S. federal law.
+Constance Curry, author of Silver Rights, stated it was legal under Mississippi law but may have been unconstitutional under U.S. federal law.

 Parchman, along with other areas in Sunflower County, is within the service area of the Mississippi Delta Community College (MDCC).
 MDCC has the Drew Center in Drew, while its main campus is in Moorhead.
 Sunflower County Library System operates the Drew Public Library in Drew.